Lucas Di Grassi

 For 2011 and 2012, Lucas remained within the world of Formula 1 as the official test driver of Pirelli and was given the opportunity to race in the WEC 6 Hours of Sao Paulo with Audi in September 2012, where he and his team mates, Allan McNish and Tom Kristensen, achieved a podium.

 Following Lucas’ achievements with Audi in 2012, he was offered a role to race in Le Mans 24 Hours in 2013 as an Official Audi Sportscar Driver, where Lucas and his team mates achieved a podium.
 He also continued with his commitments as a Pirelli Test Driver.

-This year, Lucas will be racing as an Official Audi Sportscar Driver in the Audi#1 in the FIA WEC, with team mates Tom Kristensen and Loïc Duval.
-Lucas will also be racing in Formula E with ABT Sportsline.
+In 2014, Lucas raced as an Official Audi Sportscar Driver in the Audi#1 in the FIA WEC, with team mates Tom Kristensen and Loïc Duval, whilst also racing in Formula E with ABT Sportsline.

 Lucas continued as Official Audi Sportscar Driver in 2015 and 2016, racing alongside Loïc Duval and Oliver Jarvis, following the retirement of Tom Kristensen.
 Lucas also continued racing in Formula E with ABT Sportsline, finishing the season as Vice Champion in 2016.